Labsik/genesis/README.md

 The lesson is clickable, user can watch the lesson.
 Also user can watch video in 'picture in picture' regime and navigate acroos the application

+You can see the application here: [Genesis app](https://labsik.github.io/genesis/)

 # Getting Started with Create React App